Key Technical Takeaways

 AOI (Post-Placement):

-- Component coplanarity (<50μm deviation)
+- 3D vision systems check:- Component coplanarity (<50μm deviation)

 X-ray Inspection (Post-Reflow):